12+ no-sew DIY Christmas pillows to make with covers and stencils!

 - IKEA white Gurli 20″ pillow cover with feather insert

-This Christmas pillow tutorial shares how to get a Buffalo Checked pattern onto any stencil design!
+This Christmas throw pillow tutorial shares how to get a Buffalo Checked pattern onto any stencil design!
 Shown in traditional red and black or in neutrals as well.

-Snowflake pillow
+Snowflake pattern pillow

 Snowflake pillow – visit full tutorial HERE